 Lao Fu Zi Bak Kut Teh at Dato Keramat - @easteryeoh

-It's so aromatic you can probably finish two bowls when you're hungry.
+We find the Yam rice very aromatic; you can probably finish two bowls of them when you're hungry.

-Lao Fu Zi is operating at two locations during the dinner hours:
+Lao Fu Zi is also operating at another location during the dinner hours —»

 Or simply pork ribs herbal soup is a popular dish consumed in Malaysia and Singapore.